 A Narcissist may not agree to counseling because to do so would imply that they need help.
 There are three general scenarios that would play out.
 The first reaction would be rage, where he would belittle you in an effort to make sure you don’t make that suggestion again.
 By the time his tirade ended, you would need to make your own appointment with a therapist just to recover from what he said to you.

-The third scenario includes the Narcissist going in, trying to get the therapist on his side, and then losing all interest when the therapist tries to make him accountable for his actions.
+The third scenario includes the Narcissist going in, trying to get the therapist on his side, and then losing all interest when the therapist tries to hold him accountable for his actions.

 As you can see, none of the three endings are productive in the least, and each would leave you feeling more frustrated, which would be highly gratifying to the Narcissist.
-It would also give him more ammunition because he would take something the therapist said, twist it and season it… in an attempt to make you believe the therapist thought you were a loon.
+It would also give him more ammunition because he would take something the therapist said, twist it and season it with far-fetched accusations… in an attempt to have you believe the therapist thought you were a loon.

 I’ve worked with many clients who’ve wasted years of their lives (and thousands of dollars), going to couple’s therapy with their narcissistic partner, and I’ve yet to hear of a successful outcome.